 Natalya Simonova (GoldenEye 007)

-Natalya was the first of many defenseless allies that I had to protect in a video game, and she’s also the reason I still hate escort missions.
+Natalya was the first of many defenseless allies that I had to protect in a video game, and she’s also the reason I still hate escort missions with the white-hot intensity of a thousand suns.
 Considering how casually she’d stroll into enemy gunfire or block most of my shots with her entire body (damn you, friendly fire!), it almost felt like Natalya had some sort of death wish.
 Her constant lack of concern for her own safety frustrated me, and many others, to no end.
 She’s certainly memorable to those who have played this N64 classic, but not for any of the reasons a character should be remembered for.

 Rocket Raccoon (Guardians of the Galaxy: The Telltale Series)